PASTAplus/content-x/templates/resources/data-package-pages.md

 ### General Information

-The General Information section contains information that should help a data user understand the scope and coverage of the data package.
+The General Information section covers similar information as the top of the Summary page (title, abstract, date of publication, etc.) information that should help a data user understand the scope and coverage of the data package, as well as information about who created it or should be contacted for questions.

-#### Data Package

-This section displays overview information about the data package, including the title, abstract, package identifier, DOI, and publication date.

-#### For More Information

-This section displays the DOI as a resolvable link.
-This link redirects to the **Summary Page**.

-#### Time Period

-This section displays the temporal coverage information of the data package.

-#### People and Organizations

-This section displays the names, affiliations and positions of the **Creators**, **Contacts**, and **Associated Parties** of a data package.

-#### Data Entities

-This section displays the name and description of the data entities of the data package.

 ### Detailed Metadata